 Power Wheels batteries have a charging jack often on the right side of the battery.
 This is where you plug in the connector end of the charger.

-The other end of the charger has a plug that you then plugin into an electrical outlet.
+The other end of the charger has a plug that you are plugging into an electrical outlet.

 How to Charge Power Wheels Battery Without a Charger?